Ripley Under Ground: Plot summary

 Years prior, after the painter Philip Derwatt disappeared and committed suicide in Greece, his friends — photographer Jeff Constant and freelance journalist Ed Banbury — began to publicize his work and sold a number of authentic paintings.
-Thanks to their PR efforts, Derwatt became more famous and his paintings more valuable.
-When the original Derwatts began to run out, Ripley went into business with them and convinced Bernard Tufts, another painter, to produce forged Derwatts.
+Thanks to their efforts, Derwatt became more famous and his paintings more valuable.
+When the original Derwatts began to run out, Ripley went into business with them and persuaded Bernard Tufts, another painter, to produce forged Derwatts.
 The money is rolling in, but Tufts, who had idolized Derwatt, is plagued by guilt for his role in the scheme.

 Derwatt Ltd. is threatened by a disgruntled American collector, Thomas Murchison, who surmises that one of his Derwatts is a forgery.
-Worried that the lid is about to be blown on the whole scheme, Ripley decides to go to London and impersonate Derwatt, meet with Murchison, and convince him that the paintings are genuine.
+Worried that the lid is about to be blown on the whole scheme, Ripley decides to go to London and impersonate Derwatt, meet with Murchison and convince him that the paintings are genuine.
 Ripley is unsuccessful, however, particularly as Tufts meets with Murchison and tells him not to buy any more Derwatts.
-Ripley, as himself, invites Murchison to Belle Ombre to inspect his own Derwatt painting (also a fake) to try to persuade him from taking the case to a Tate Gallery curator and the police.
+Ripley, as himself, invites Murchison to Belle Ombre to inspect his own Derwatt painting (also a fake) to try to dissuade him from taking the case to a Tate Gallery curator and the police.

 Murchison inspects Ripley's painting and believes it is also a fake.
 Realizing that the argument is futile, Ripley comes clean on the entire scam, asking for mercy for Tufts' sake.
 Murchison refuses, however, so Ripley kills him.
 He abandons Murchison's suitcase and painting at Orly Airport, then buries his body in the woods near Belle Ombre.
 Later, Dickie's cousin Chris comes to stay while on a European tour.
-He notices the fresh grave outside the house, but doesn't think much of it.
-Tufts also visits Ripley, rattled by the recent events and saying he wants to confess everything to the police.
+He notices the fresh grave outside the house.
+Tufts also visits Ripley, saying he wants to confess everything to the police.
 Ripley tells Tufts that he killed Murchison and, realizing his own terrible choice of a gravesite, asks him to help move the body.
 Together, they dump the corpse in a river.